AdheipSingh/datainfra-website/docs/1.druid-on-kubernetes/druid-on-kubernetes.md

 <DocMainSection>

-Control Plane For <Purple>Druid</Purple>
+Druid Kubernetes <Purple>Operator</Purple>

-The Control Plane for Druid on Kubernetes is an open-source tool that facilitates the creation and management of Apache Druid clusters and their associated data management operations on a Kubernetes platform.
-This tool is designed using the Kubernetes operator.
+Druid Operator provisions and manages Apache Druid cluster on kubernetes.
+Druid Operator is designed to provision and manage Apache Druid in distributed mode only.
+It is written in golang.

 </DocMainSection>